-According to Julian the Philosopher, King Helios, also known as Zeus-Helios, Sol, Zeus, and Jove, and often holding the epithet of “Invictus,” is the King of Heaven and the All, fathering our existence as we know it.
+According to Julian the Philosopher, Helios, or Zeus (known as Sol, Jupiter, or Jove in Latin), who often holds the epithet of “King” or “Invictus,” is the King of Heaven and the All, fathering our existence as we know it.
 He is the Celestial Demiurge, and as the Supreme Sovereign He is set over the whole order; singular in highest divinity; He is both the progenitor and the highest creator of all.
 His act of creation took place prior to the creation of time, and therefore creation is beyond the limits of time and is ultimately eternal; meaning the universe has no beginning or end in time.
 As our universe was created by Him, who is perfect, it was created perfect, and nothing may be added to it as that would be excess.

 Zeus-Helios is the God of creation and generation, the immaterial and material, the soldier and mystic, the simple and wise, the peasant and king, the mortals and Gods below Him.
 He is King of Olympus, Father of Gods and Men, Averter of evil.
 He is both a personal and impersonal God; a universal God who can still listen to and answer individual needs.
 Without the King of the Gods, practice, and worship is not complete, for He is the one whom we naturally stretch out our hands towards when we turn to the heavens when we pray.
 If we have any notion at all of the divine, we turn heavenward.
 And it was very natural that men should feel this.
 Without Him, Hellenism is not complete.
 Hellenism is not Hellenism without the King of the Gods.